thomasrotchford/CS386-2024-multiPainter/Deliverables/Submitted/D2_Requirements.md

 4. Ability to control UI/UX
    - SFX variability

-In normal English, we want to implement a homepage with 4 main buttons, one for a clear grid, one for a template, one for a portfolio and one for options.
+In normal English, we want to implement a homepage with 4 main buttons, one for a clear grid, one for a template, one for a portfolio, and one for options.
 The clear grid and the template will be functionally the same, just with different canvases to draw on.
-In our drawing page, we will have 16 colors on to chose from and a resizable grid to draw on.
+On our drawing page, we will have 16 colors on to choose from and a resizable grid to draw on.
 We will have a tab for grif options including resizing, a button for loading new templates, and a button for saving the artwork.
 Next, we will have a portfolio visible where you can view your saved artwork.
-Lastly, we will have a settings tab, which will allow the user to effect SFX, by turning sound or music lower or higher.
+Lastly, we will have a settings tab, which will allow the user to affect SFX, by turning sound or music lower or higher.
 These function requirements seem most important to implement for us to consider our product as a Pixel Art game.

 ## 6. Use cases